vcerana/FictionalCharacterIdentification/README.md

 <strong> Please note that this repository has been developed for study purposes and is associated with an ongoing thesis project. </strong>

 ## Key Features:
-### Character Extraction: Automatically identifies and lists characters from the text.
+<strong> Character Extraction: Automatically identifies and lists characters from the text.</strong>
-### Identity Grouping: Groups characters by their respective identities within the narrative.
+<strong> Identity Grouping: Groups characters by their respective identities within the narrative.</strong>
-### Network Visualization: Utilizes data to create a visual representation of relationships between characters.
+<strong> Network Visualization: Utilizes data to create a visual representation of relationships between characters.</strong>

 This pipeline serves as a practical demonstration of text analysis techniques, showcasing how literary data can be structured and analyzed to uncover insights.